dykyi-roman/architecture/cqs.md

 * Queries: GET

 #### CQS in SQL
-* Commands: ALL (expect one)
+* Commands: ALL (except one)
 * Queries: SELECT

 #### CQS in CODE
 * Commands: mutates state but does not have a return value [SRP](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html)
-* Queries: have a return value doesn't mutate state [SRP](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html)
+* Queries: have a return value that doesn't mutate state [SRP](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html)

 ### CODE
 :poop: